PDA-UR/mdpubs/example.md

 ---
+# This YAML block contains title, author affiliations, and further metadata
+# It must be at the beginning of the document or in a separate file
 # Note: not every field is used by every template.
 title:  'Writing ACM Conference Papers in Markdown'
 shorttitle: 'Writing ACM ...'   # used for headers in order to avoid overlaps